 Honey Creek is located about 12 miles from Moravia and 4 miles from Iconium.
 The park is approximately 24 miles from both Albia and Centerville.

-Bicycling, Bird Watching, Boat Launch Ramp, Boating, Camping - Electric, Camping - Full Hook-up, Camping - Nonelectric, Camping - Youth Group, Camping Cabins, Canoeing, Cross Country Skiing, Dock, Boat, Dock, Fishing, Dump Station, Fish Cleaning Station, Fishing, Hiking, Jet Skiing, Jogging/Running, Kayaking, Modern Campground, Paddle Boating, Picnic Area, Picnic Shelter, Powerboating, Reservoir, Restrooms, Sail Boating, Showers, Snowmobiling, Trails, Cross Country Skiing, Trails, Snowmobile, Walking, Water SkiingMore than a mile
+Bicycling, Bird Watching, Boat Launch Ramp, Boating, Cabins, Camping - Electric, Camping - Full Hook-up, Camping - Nonelectric, Camping - Youth Group, Camping Cabins, Canoeing, Cross Country Skiing, Dock, Boat, Dock, Fishing, Dump Station, Fish Cleaning Station, Fishing, Hiking, Jet Skiing, Jogging/Running, Kayaking, Modern Campground, Paddle Boating, Picnic Area, Picnic Shelter, Powerboating, Reservoir, Restrooms, Sail Boating, Showers, Snowmobiling, Trails, Cross Country Skiing, Trails, Snowmobile, Walking, Water SkiingMore than a mile

 Boat Rental, Cottages, Golf, Playground, Rentals, Bicycle, Seasonal Festivals, Shopping, Swimming - Beach